kshubham506/vcplayerbot/readme.md

 # Steps to Run
 1. After the setup is done.
-2. Install ffmpeg : `sudo apt-get install ffmpeg`
-3. Install the requirements : `pip3 install -U -r requirements.txt`
+2. Install the requirements : `pip3 install -U -r requirements.txt`
-4. Run the service by :
+3. Run the service by :
   - Run `python3 main.py --help` for available settings.
   - Or Run `python3 main.py -env prod` to use default settings